 Attach one end of the SATA signal cable to the rear of the SATA hard drive and the other end to available SATA port on the motherboard.
-The Marvell 88SE9172 SATA controllers control the onboard GSATA3 6/7/8/9 connectors and the eSATA ports on the back panel.
+The Marvell 88SE9172 SATA controller controls the onboard eSATA connectors on the back panel.
 Then connect the power connector from your power supply to the hard drive.